-Balboa Park Guide
+Balboa Park Map

-Things to Do
+Things to Do in Balboa Park

 San Diego Zoo

 The World-Famous San Diego Zoo needs to be experienced by everyone who visits.
 It’s home to over 3,700 animals from around the world and 700,000 plants.
-Make sure to take the Skyfari air-tram (it’s free).
-You’ll have a birds-eye view over the park as well as downtown.
-Below is our San Diego Zoo highlight reel, check it out!
+Furthermore, you’ll want to take the Skyfari air-tram (it’s free).
+You’ll have a birds-eye view over the zoo, Balboa Park, and can even catch a glimpse of Downtown, San Diego.

 Walk the Cabrillo Bridge